Hi there!

 Bob Kazamakis

-Founded in 1944 as the “Winnipeg Sales and Ad Club”, the Advertising Association of Winnipeg (or AAW) has for many years – and rightly so – laid claim to being “Manitoba’s largest advertising, marketing and graphic design community”.
-The AAW recently hosted its 2023 Signature Awards, an annual event intended to honour and celebrate the very best work put forward for consideration by its members.
-That the winners each year indeed represent the “best of the best” work being done, we can be certain, for the event’s homepage assures us that “the Signature Awards entries are judged by an unbiased international panel of senior-working industry professionals”.
+Founded in 1944 as the “Winnipeg Sales and Ad Club”, the Advertising Association of Winnipeg (or AAW) has for many years – and rightfully so – laid claim to being “Manitoba’s largest advertising, marketing and graphic design community”.
+The organisation recently hosted its 2023 Signature Awards, an annual industry shindig meant to honour and celebrate the very best work of its membership.
+That each year’s winners indeed represent the “best of the best” work being done, we can be certain, for the event’s homepage assures us that “the Signature Awards entries are judged by an unbiased international panel of senior-working industry professionals”.

-This year’s call for entries solicited nominations in the categories of “best individual online ad”, “best collection of online ads” (these first two categories to be judged explicitly on their ‘creative’ aspects), “best website”, “best microsite”, and “best social media campaign” (though these latter two appear to have been folded into the “Miscellaneous” category, by the time finalists were announced).
-You might note the absence from this list – as in every year’s call for entries preceding it – of any category of honours, recognised by the largest local “professional society” to which I might belong locally, under which any aspect of my own career as a digital marketer sensibly fits.
+The AAW’s 2023 call for entries… erm, called for entries in the categories of “best individual online ad”, “best collection of online ads” (these first two being judged on their overtly ‘creative’ aspects), “best website”, “best microsite”, and “best social media campaign” (these last two would be folded into the “Miscellaneous” category by the time finalists were announced).
+You will note the absence from that list – as from every call for entries which has preceded it – of any category of honours, recognised by the largest professional society to which I might belong locally, under which any aspect of my own career might sensibly fit.

-Nevertheless, for curiosity’s sake I recently found myself running a few checks on the winners of this year’s AAW Signature Award in the “Best Website” category.
-The winning agency’s client is (or had been) a rather charming-looking bed-and-breakfast in rural southwestern Manitoba.
-I have refrained from naming either party here, so as to save them any undue embarrassment:
+All the same, for curiosity’s sake I recently decided to run some checks and audits on the winner of this year’s Signature Award in the “Best Website” category.
+The winning agency’s client is (or was) a charming little bed-and-breakfast in rural southwestern Manitoba.
+I’ll refrain from naming either party here, so as to save them any undue embarrassment:

-• A cursory Lighthouse audit gives AAW’s “Best Website of 2023” a performance score (when rendered on mobile devices) of 39 out of 100 – which is to say, firmly entrenched in the bottom half of all known websites (when rendered in that context), according to the HTTP Archive.
+• A basic Lighthouse audit gave the AAW’s “Best Website” of 2023 a performance score of 39 out of 100 on mobile devices– that is, firmly entrenched in the bottom half of all known websites (according to the HTTP Archive) when rendered in that context.

-• The WebPageTest “Carbon Control” report estimates that with each new visit to the AAW’s “Best Website of 2023”, roughly two grams of CO2 are emitted into the atmosphere.
-This figure is more than triple the average estimated CO2 emissions per visit of the top 1000 sites on the Web.
+• A “Carbon Control” report generated via WebPageTest.org estimated that each new visit to the AAW’s “Best Website” of 2023 emits roughly two grams of CO2 into the Earth’s atmosphere.
+That’s more than three times the average estimated emissions per visit to any of the top 1000 sites on the Web.

-• The AAW’s “Best Website of 2023” includes no privacy policy, which is a de facto infringement of the Personal Information Protection and Electronic Documents Act (PIPEDA).
-That is, the website (and its owners) fail to satisfy the literal bare minimums of data protection and respect for users’ privacy rights which have been required of Canada’s private sector, under law, for almost a quarter-century.
+• The AAW’s “Best Website of 2023” doesn’t have a privacy policy, which is a de facto breach of the Personal Information Protection and Electronic Documents Act (PIPEDA).
+The website and its owners have failed to satisfy the barest of bare minimums of consumer data protection as have been required under Canadian federal law for the past quarter-century.

-It would be unfair of me to let you go on thinking (if you had been thinking, just now) that my intent in this post is to continue “punching down” at my chosen example here.
-It would be similarly unfair to suggest that the kinds of criticisms one might level, given the points above, are in any way especial.
-That is not the case.
-Having now surveyed all of the AAW’s 2023 Signature Award finalists, judged either as a “website” or a “microsite”, I can tell you in full confidence that they’re not even the only members of this ‘exemplary’ subset which fails to reach basic PIPEDA compliance.
-In that second example, where one might normally find a link to the requisite privacy policies, one finds instead this brief note of gratitude: “Funded by: Justice Department Canada”.
+I don’t wish to give the impression that my intent is to go on “punching down” at my chosen example here – that would be unfair.
+But it would be similarly unfair of me, or anyone else, to suggest that the sorts of criticisms one could level, on the basis of the points I’ve just made, are in any way especial.
+That’s simply not the case.
+Having now audited all of the 2023 Signature Award finalists, judged in either the “Best Website” or “Best Microsite” category, I can tell you that the Best Website winners were not even the only members of the shortlist with glaringly obvious legal violations.
+In that other instance, the spot where one might normally find links to the required privacy disclosures, down in the website’s footer, one instead finds this brief note of gratitude: “Funded by: Justice Department Canada”.

 There’s Something on the Wing of the Plane!

-“Digital marketers”, as a rule, are not good at digital marketing.
+As a rule, “digital marketers” are not good at digital marketing.
 That much is obvious.
-What I mean by this is that the prevailing majority of those employed as “digital marketers” today – in varying capacities – could not tell you, accurately and in terms you might understand, what it is that they do, or what they are trying to do, or even what it is they’re meant to be doing (for in practice, the honest answers to these questions are often distinct).
+What I mean is that the prevailing majority of people employed today as “digital marketers” – in varying capacities, and of varying stripes – could not tell you accurately, and in terms you might understand, what it is that they do, or what they are trying to do, or even what it is they’re meant to be doing (for in practice, the honest answers to these questions would often be distinct).
 This too is obvious – or at least, I contend, it should be.
-It is my carefully considered opinion, and you may cite it for all that is worth.
+It is my carefully considered professional opinion as a digital marketer, and you may cite it for all that is worth.

 “Do I look insane?
 I know I had a mental breakdown.
 I know I had it in an airplane.
 I know it looks to you as if the same thing’s happening again, but it isn’t.
 I’m sure it isn’t… I didn’t tell you before because I wasn’t sure whether it was real or not, but I am sure now.
 It is real.”

-This can all get to being – to put things mildly – a bit of a problem, especially when contemplated on the scale of an enterprise, or an industry, or the digital economy writ large.
-Indeed, as someone whose day-to-day work often involves grappling with the many problems exacerbated by this more fundamental one, I’ve often found myself at a loss to accurately convey its “bigness” (though I will make another attempt here, a bit later on).
+This can all get to being – to put things mildly – a bit of a problem, especially once contemplated on the scale of a company, or an industry, or the entire digital economy writ large.
+Indeed, as someone whose day-to-day work often revolves around fixing the various problems that arise from this more fundamental one, I have often found myself at a loss when tying to accurately convey its ‘bigness’ (though I will be making another attempt, in this series).

 Beer Ain’t Drinkin’